strongloop/strongloop.com2/_posts/2016-01-06-tips-optimizing-slow-code-in-nodejs.md

   3. I want to trigger profiles for certain actions in my application: use v8 profiler.
   4. I can&#8217;t have performance impacted in my application: use kernel tools.
   5. I want my applications ready for profiling without having to instrument each one: use a process manager.

-## Take things further with StrongLoop Arc and Tracing

-StrongLoop provides a visual suite of tools for profiling and monitoring production application called [StrongLoop Arc](https://strongloop.com/node-js/arc/).
-The Arc Tracing module enables developers to analyze performance and execution of Node applications through: resource consumption timelines, trace sequences, asynchronous and synchronous waterfall views as well as flame graphs.
-These tools instrument IO calls like databases as well as CPU time to help pinpoint where your application is spending its time.
-To check out more specifics of the Arc Tracing module, see our [documentation](https://docs.strongloop.com/display/SLC/Tracing).

 [^1]:    Command line applications typically don&#8217;t have these requirements.
     [ ↩](1 "return to article"){.reversefootnote}